Robin Hood poster

 The inciting incident occurs at 13 minutes when Robin is forcibly conscripted and sent to fight in the Arabian Crusades, torn away from Marian and his estate.
 His privileged life is shattered by the brutal reality of war..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Robin makes the conscious choice to become the hooded vigilante, accepting John's training to steal from the Sheriff and redistribute wealth to the people.
+This reveals the protagonist's commitment to Robin makes the conscious choice to become the hooded vigilante, accepting John's training to steal from the Sheriff and redistribute wealth to the people.
 He commits to living a double life., moving from reaction to action.

 At 59 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False victory: Robin executes a major heist at the Sheriff's treasury gala, stealing massive wealth in front of Nottingham's elite and humiliating the Sheriff.
+Significantly, this crucial beat False victory: Robin executes a major heist at the Sheriff's treasury gala, stealing massive wealth in front of Nottingham's elite and humiliating the Sheriff.
 The Hood becomes a legendary hero, but this raises the stakes—the Sheriff vows to crush the rebellion and suspects someone from the inside., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 87 minutes (75% through) represents the emotional nadir.
 Here, Robin's identity is exposed by Will Scarlet, who betrays him to the Sheriff.
 The rebellion is crushed, resistance members are captured and executed.
 John is gravely wounded.
 Robin loses everything—his cover, his allies, and Marian's trust.
-The movement appears dead., illustrates the protagonist at their lowest point.
+The movement appears dead., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 80% of the runtime.
 Robin discovers the Sheriff's ultimate plan: to use the Church's wealth to fund a coup and overthrow the King.
 Robin realizes this is bigger than Nottingham—he must stop a nationwide conspiracy.
 He rallies the remaining allies for one final stand., demonstrating the transformation achieved throughout the journey.